 Cargotec Oy, Metso Oy, and Neste Oy have shaped the perspective of the world about Finnish’s bioeconomy.
-Most of these companies recruit every summer all over Finland and offer internships in their undergraduate program.
-The Japanese firm Itochu has for example invested in a new bioproduct mill by Metso Group, and in 2016, the Chinese company Sunshine Kaidi and China CAMC Engineering announced their intentions to invest in Finland, with a total worth of over EUR 1 billion.
+Most of these companies recruit every summer all over Finland and offer internships in their undergraduate programs.
+The Japanese firm Itochu, for example, has invested in a new bioproduct mill by Metso Group, and in 2016, the Chinese companies Sunshine Kaidi and China CAMC Engineering announced their intentions to invest in Finland, with a total worth of over EUR 1 billion.

-Finland has long been a frontrunner is maritime technology and shipbuilding.
+Finland has long been a frontrunner in maritime technology and shipbuilding.
 The majority of the largest luxury cruise ships in the world are built or designed in Finland.
-60% of all the icebreakers in the world are built and 80% are designed in Finland.
+60% of all the icebreakers in the world are built, and 80% are designed in Finland.
 The first LNG-powered icebreaker in the world was built in Finland.

-Wärtsilä Oy recruits students very often, especially those who are from the business and engineer side.
+Wärtsilä Oy recruits students very often, especially those who are from the business and engineering sides.
 Finland is a great environment both for testing and developing autonomous shipping technologies.
 Expertise?
-Optical sensors, wireless communications, software development, the industrial internet and artificial intelligence.
-This is why Rolls Royce opened an autonomous ship R&D center in Finland in 2018.
+Optical sensors, wireless communications, software development, the industrial internet, and artificial intelligence This is why Rolls Royce opened an autonomous ship R&D center in Finland in 2018.

 Future skill shortages in Finland